yearn/yearn-vaults/docs/OPERATIONS.md

 Repo: https://github.com/Grandthrax/Sharer

 - Setup rewards for your strategy by calling `sharer.addContributors`
-- If you forked someone elses strategy then cut them in
+- If you forked someone else's strategy then cut them in
 - Be sure to reward people who helped you

 ### Example Script: